fbpx

 As mentioned, the separated solid fraction is commonly utilized as bedding material.
 If used fresh, it reduces Mastitis rates.
 Excess bedding can be sold as a valuable organic compost or peat moss replacement.

-I’ve heard of farmers up at 3 a.m. with their methane digesters.
-Seems like there is always something to fix?
+I’ve heard of farmers up at 3 am fixing their digesters.
+Are there problems?

 Challenges occur when a digester is fed different organics from various sources, in varying amounts, at different times.
 This does not happen to the farmer who uses consistent slurry waste from his own farm – for example, manure.
 Another sure way to limit operational supervision time is to co-digest a small percentage of the same off-farm substrate, such as brewery waste, in consistent quantities, on a regular basis.